-Gophish is an open-source phishing simulator built in Go that assists organizations in determining their susceptibility to phishing assaults by making the process of building, launching, and assessing the results of an organization easier.
+Gophish is an open-source phishing simulator built in Go that assists organizations in determining their susceptibility to phishing assaults by making the process of building, launching, and assessing the results of an organization more accessible.

 Gophish supports the development of email templates, recipient lists, landing pages, and sending profiles.
-This tool is incredibly simple to use, allowing for speedy execution; the goal of Gophish is for everyone to be able to use it.
-It’s completely free, and it provides Gophish releases as-built binary with no dependencies.
+This tool is straightforward to use, allowing for speedy execution; the goal of Gophish is for everyone to be able to use it.
+It’s free and provides Gophish releases with as-built binary and no dependencies.

 - Easy and fast installation